Wendy Harmer: Career

-Harmer's performed her one-woman stand-up show Up Late and Loving It at the Sydney's Wharf Theatre in 2001.
+Harmer's performed her one-woman stand-up show Up Late and Loving It at Sydney's Wharf Theatre in 2001.

-She performed at the 2016 30th anniversary of the Melbourne International Comedy Festival.
+She performed at the 2016, 30th anniversary of the Melbourne International Comedy Festival.

 Radio career

 In the mid 1980s Harmer started on radio at 3AK with a Saturday night shift she shared with Jane Clifton.
-Glen Robbins was a regular guest.
-In 1992 she hosted a drive programme called Kaboom on ABC Radio National.
+Glenn Robbins was a regular guest.
+In 1992 she hosted a drive programme called Kaboom on Radio National.
 In 1993, Harmer joined 2Day FM, co-hosting the highly rated breakfast radio show The Morning Crew for 11 years.
-In September 2005, Harmer started in the morning shift at the new Sydney and Melbourne radio station Vega FM, but by March 2006, she had quit her morning show after creative differences with management.
+In September 2005, she started in the morning shift at the new Sydney and Melbourne radio station Vega FM, but by March 2006 she had quit her morning show after creative differences with management.

-In 2016, Harmer returned to radio presenting the morning program on ABC Radio Sydney alongside Robbie Buck.
+In 2016, Harmer returned to radio, presenting the morning program on ABC Radio Sydney alongside Robbie Buck.
 On 1 October 2021, Harmer and Buck announced via an ABC News story that they were leaving the morning program after working together for three years, stating that they decided to "go out on a high".